dougeby/IntuneDocs/intune/protect/exchange-connector-install.md

 Each Exchange organization that connects to Intune supports high availability, monitoring, and manual sync.
 The following sections describe these features.

-## Support high availability for an on-premises Exchange connector
+## On-premises Intune Exchange connector high availability support

 For the on-premises connector, high availability means that if the Exchange CAS that the connector uses becomes unavailable, the connector can switch to a different CAS for that Exchange organization.
 The Exchange connector itself doesn't support high availability.
 If the connector fails, there's no automatic failover.
 You must [install a new connector](#reinstall-the-intune-exchange-connector) to replace the failed connector.